bernardwang/bernardwang.github.io/README.md

 # run all tests
 npm test

+# deploy to gh-pages
+npm run deploy
 ```

+Using [git-directory-deploy](https://github.com/X1011/git-directory-deploy) for deploying to gh-pages

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).